 Tours of the Sagrada Familia

-- Sagrada Familia Guided Tour – this is a 1.5 hour long guided tour of the Sagrada Familia with a relatively small group
+- Sagrada Familia Guided Tour (GetYourGuide): A 1.5 hour tour with a relatively small group and free cancellation up to 24 hours before.

-Do we Recommend an Audioguide or Guided tour?
+Do We Recommend an Audioguide or Guided Tour?

 Where is the Entrance to the Sagrada Familia?

-Can you Skip the Lines at the Sagrada Familia?
+Can You Skip the Lines at the Sagrada Familia?

-Is it worth visiting one of the Sagrada Familia towers?
+Is It Worth Visiting One of the Sagrada Familia Towers?

 Which Sagrada Familia Tower Should You Visit?